 More than once, someone on this list has stated that biochar is not charcoal.
 I am a copy editor as well as a biochar maker and instructor.
 Definitions are very important in both realms, and I knew that these folks were not distinguishing biochar and charcoal correctly.

 In eighth grade we learned about subsets.
 All members of subsets are members of the superset, but not so in the reverse.
-For example, a square is a rectangle.
+For example, every square is a rectangle.

 Likewise, all biochar is charcoal.
 Charcoal is defined as the solid product of biomass pyrolysis.
 Not all charcoal qualifies as biochar, but all biochar qualifies as charcoal.